By Proppi Editorial Team Updated 6 min read

 Property Investment Strategies for Beginners: New Zealand & Australia (2026)

-Part 1 of the Property Investment Gotchas 101 series — straight-talking guides for everyday investors in NZ and Australia.
+Part 1 of the Property Investment Gotchas 101 series — straight-talking guides for everyday investors in New Zealand and Australia.

 The Stuff No One Tells You First

 Every “how to get rich with property” guide bangs on about wealth building.
 Few mention the traps that actually trip up first-timers.
-That’s what this series is for — the real gotchas across NZ and Aussie property.
+That’s what this series is for — the real gotchas across New Zealand and Australian property.

 Three things worth knowing before you do anything:

 1. Your strategy picks your tax bill.
-Flipping in NZ?
+Flipping in New Zealand?
 You’ll cop the bright-line test.
 Banking on negative gearing in Australia?
 It’s not the free ride you think.

 2. It costs way more than the asking price.
-Stamp duty (AU), legal fees, inspections, insurance — the real cost is 5–8% on top.
+Stamp duty (Australia), legal fees, inspections, insurance — the real cost is 5–8% on top.
 Have a look at our hidden costs breakdown.

 3. Yield numbers are dodgy.
 That “7% yield” on the listing is gross.
 Net yield — once you subtract rates, insurance, management, and vacancy — usually lands at 2–4%.
 We dig into this in rental yield gotchas.